 One of Onitsuka Tiger’s more recent designs is the Nippon Made series, a premium range made to showcase Japanese craftsmanship.
 Produced on the Tottori Prefecture coast in Japan, the sneakers then ship to Osaka where they begin the process of hand customisation – meaning no two pairs are exactly the same.

 The Nippon Made series includes two main sneakers – the Fabre NM, first produced in 1973, and the Vickka, first produced in 1970.
 Both pairs draw on the brand’s history but offer a modern and luxury option for those looking for a more direct connection with the Onitsuka Tiger manufacturing process.

 Onitsuka may have got its start on the sports field, but its influence soon spilled over into popular culture.
 Bruce Lee appeared wearing a yellow jumpsuit and now iconic yellow and black Onitsuka Tiger sneakers in his 1978 film Game Of Death, with the outfit and footwear supposedly chosen because they resembled the colors of a tiger.

 Decades later, Uma Thurman wore a similar outfit to Bruce Lee in 2002’s Kill Bill: Volume 1, where her character Beatrix ‘The Bride’ Kiddo travels to Japan to seek revenge on her former assassination squad, the Deadly Vipers.

-In homage to Game of Death, Thurman wears a yellow two-piece suit and the Onitsuka Tiger sneakers as part of her motorcycle-riding gear during her battle the Crazy 88.
-The appearance lead to somewhat of a revival in the brand and its timeless design, proving Onitsuka Tiger sneakers have influence both in sports and on screen.
+In homage to Game of Death, Thurman wears a yellow two-piece suit and the Onitsuka Tiger sneakers as part of her motorcycle-riding gear during her battle with the Crazy 88.
+The appearance leads to somewhat of a revival in the brand and its timeless design, proving Onitsuka Tiger sneakers have influenced both in sports and on screen.